-Requirements are typically derived from a wide range of sources and there often a number of requirements analysts working on a project and this will tend to make the Requirements disparate.
+Requirements are typically derived from a wide range of sources, and there are often a number of requirements analysts working on a project.
+This will tend to make the Requirements disparate.
 Ensuring the Requirements are consistent and of high quality is critical to the success of a project.